evpoker2467/PnCoder/README.md

 ### Option 1: Use the Live Demo
 1. Visit the live demo URL
-2. Click the Settings button (⚙️)
-3. Enter your OpenRouter API key
+2. The API key is pre-configured via environment variables
-4. Start chatting with the AI!
+3. Start chatting with the AI immediately!

 ### Option 2: Deploy Your Own

 #### Prerequisites
 - An OpenRouter API key (get one at [openrouter.ai](https://openrouter.ai))
+- A Netlify account (free)
 - A GitHub account
 - A Netlify account